chronoDave/leaf-db/README.md

  - `options.projection` - Projection (default `null`)
  - `options.persist` - Should updated docs be persisted (default `false`)

 Find doc(s) matching query object. `update()` supports modifiers, but fields and modifiers cannot be mixed together. `update` cannot create invalid field names, such as fields containing dots or fields starting with `$`.
+Returns the updated docs.

 If no modifiers are provided, `update()` will override the found doc(s) with `update`